CheViana/network-calls-stats/tutorial.md

         self.on_dns_cache_miss.append(on_dns_cache_miss)
 ```

-I won't bore you with code for each function like `on_dns_resolvehost_end`.
+I won't bore you with code for each function like `on_dns_resolvehost_end`, it's quite similar to `on_request_end`.
 Full code of Example 2 is [here](https://github.com/CheViana/network-calls-stats/blob/master/example-2-aiohttp-send-more-stats.py).

 Reported stats on dashboard for example 2:
 [tutorial-images/example-2-results.png]